Diagrammatic Differentiation for Quantum Machine Learning: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the members of the Oxford quantum group for their insightful feedback.
+Special thanks go to Stefano Gogioso for developing the idea of diagrammatic differentiation with RY during his MSc project \cite{Yeung20}.
+We thank the QPL reviewers for their constructive feedback which improved the presentation of this work.
 We also thank Nicola Mariella for his contribution to the implementation.
 AT thanks Simon Harrison for the Wolfson Harrison Quantum Foundation Scholarship.